wongjn/vscode-php-sniffer/README.md

 This extension contributes the following settings:

-* `phpcbf.executable`: The command to run to run `phpcbf`.
+* `phpcbf.executablesFolder`: The folder where both `phpcs` and `phpcbf` executables are.
 Use this to specify a different executable if it is not in your global `PATH`, such as when using a project-scoped `phpcs` dependency.
+Include a trailing slash.
 * `phpcbf.standard`: The standards to check against.
 This is passed to the `phpcbf` command as the value for `--standard`.
 * `phpcbf.snippetExcludeSniffs`: Sniffs to exclude when formatting a code